Thank you for your interest in volunteering for Project Read

 Become a Donor

-It cost Project Read about $1,000 to help 1 student for 1 year.
+It costs Project Read about $1,000 to help 1 student for 1 year.
 We only ask students to pay a $20 fee annually.
-This means we need lots of support from our amazing donors.
+This means we need a lot of support from our amazing donors.

 Support Project Read Events